surfingoldelephant/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Get-Date.md

 ## DESCRIPTION

-The `Get-Date` cmdlet gets a **DateTime** object that represents the current date or a date that you specify. `Get-Date` can format the date and time in several .NET and UNIX formats.
+The `Get-Date` cmdlet gets a **DateTime** object that represents the current date or a date that you specify. `Get-Date` can format the date and time in several .NET and Unix formats.
 You can use `Get-Date` to generate a date or time character string, and then send the string to other cmdlets or programs.